kai4man/PortMaster-for-StockOS-MOD/README.md

+> **Don't ask questions about port launches on the official PortMaster Discord channel or anywhere else.
+You won't get an answer.
+Don't distract the PortMaster team.
+This is a fork and it's not officially supported.
+Thank you for understanding.**

 # PortMaster for Anbernic H700 StockOS MOD

 An adaptation of the original PortMaster to work on H700 devices with StockOS MOD.